-- Apply Redx’s molecule design framework, leveraging our strength and experience in medicinal chemistry to optimise a best in class molecule for the target;
+- Design: Design molecules with differentiated properties, leveraging our design frameworks and our strength and experience in medicinal chemistry and translational biology to optimize a novel differentiated molecule for the target.

-In addition to our wholly-owned undisclosed in-house research programmes, we have a research collaboration with Jazz Pharmaceuticals covering two targets on the Ras/RAF/MAPK pathway.
+In addition to our wholly-owned undisclosed in-house research programmes, we have an ongoing research collaboration with Jazz Pharmaceuticals for a target on the MAPK pathway.

 Targeted therapy in genetically defined cancers